learningequality/ka-lite/docs/developer_docs/environment.rst

 __________________________

 Apart from Python itself, KA Lite depends on a couple of python applications, mainly from the Django ecology.
-These applications can be installed in two ways:
+These dependencies can be installed in two ways:

-* **Dynamic**: That means that they are automatically installed through *PIP* as a separate software package accessible to your whole system.
+* **Dynamic**: Means dependencies are automatically installed through *PIP* as a separate software package accessible to your whole system.
 This is recommended if you run KA Lite and have internet access while installing and updating.
-* **Static**: Static means that KA Lite is installed with all the external applications bundled in.
+* **Static**: Static means that KA Lite is installed with all the external dependencies bundled in.
 Use this method if you need to have KA Lite installed from offline media or if KA Lite's dependencies are in conflict with the system that you install upon.

 Virtualenv